 The Company has in place an investor relations policy which advocates the dissemination of relevant information to the Company's shareholders and prospective investors in a timely manner to enable them to make well-informed investment decisions and to ensure a level playing field.
 The Company's investor relations policy is available at the Company's website.
-The dedicated website link for investor relations is: www.nikspro.com/investor-relations/.
+The dedicated website link for investor relations is: www.nikspro.com/ir-overview/.

 Shareholders and the investment community can contact the Company's Investor Relations team by telephone at +65 6294 1802 or email at ir@nikspro.com.
+The Investor Relations team endeavours to reply to shareholders' queries or requests within 3 business days.